-Prime Minister Narendra Modi will deliver the sixth Ramnath Goenka lecture on Monday evening — sharing his thoughts on courage, independence, and the enduring democratic spirit of India.
-The event will be held in Noida and broadcast live on the Financial Express website.
+Prime Minister Narendra Modi delivered the sixth Ramnath Goenka lecture on Monday evening — sharing his thoughts on courage, independence, and the enduring democratic spirit of India.
+The event was held in Delhi and broadcast live on the Financial Express website.

 “This lecture is not a ceremony but a commitment to the values of truth-telling, accountability, and the power of ideas.
 This is a time when power equations of the world are being upended, when nations are redefining both their place and purpose and when uncertainty and volatility are the keywords of our times,” said Express Group chairman Viveck Goenka ahead of the event.